 The cells inside the roasted coffee bean contain approximately 1,000 different volatile aromas and flavors.
 Once ground the volatile aromas are immediately released and they react with oxygen in the air (oxidation).
 After 15 minutes ground coffee loses about 60% of its aroma.

 Coffee oils are water-soluble.
-That’s a good thing or we’d have a very had time trying to get the oils out of the bean.
-This fact however poses a great problem for ground coffee.
+That’s a good thing or we’d have a really hard time trying to get the oils out of coffee beans.
+This fact, however, poses a great problem for ground coffee.
 When ground coffee is exposed to moisture in the environment it immediately starts to dilute the oils.

 4) Carbon Dioxide Depletion

-The Problem is that the increased surface area created after grinding permits for greater CO2 gas liberation.
-In fact within 60 seconds of grinding 80% of this gas is released into the air.
-Wait too long after grinding the coffee and you’ll trade your Ferrari for a go cart with underinflated tires.
+The problem is that the increased surface area created after grinding permits greater CO2 gas liberation.
+In fact, within 60 seconds of grinding 80% of this gas is released into the air.
+Wait too long after grinding the coffee and you’ll trade your Ferrari for a go-cart with under-inflated tires.